According to the World Health Organization, 50 million people worldwide have epilepsy.

 According to the World Health Organization, the risk of premature death in people with epilepsy is up to three times higher than in the general population, with the highest rates of premature mortality found in low- and middle-income countries.

 “A great proportion of the causes of death related to epilepsy, especially in low- and middle-income countries, are potentially preventable such as falls, drowning, burns, and prolonged seizures,” said WHO.

 A seizure can vary from the briefest lapses of attention or muscle jerks to severe and prolonged convulsions.

-“Some soil themselves when experiencing a seizure, others experience involuntary hand and legs movement that they cannot control.
+“Some soil themselves when experiencing a seizure, and others experience involuntary hand and leg movement that they cannot control.
 Some become weak and unaware of their environment while others become confused,” said the Doctor.

 How to help someone having a seizure

 When assisting someone experiencing a seizure, you should not panic.

 “If there are things that may harm the patient around, remove them because they are not aware of their surrounding,” said the medic.